Abhinav330/Data-Science-Projects/Project on Logistic Regression/Readme.md

 - Printing the accuracy of the model on the testing data.

 Overall, this code provides a comprehensive analysis of advertising data, preprocesses it, builds a logistic regression model for predicting whether a user clicks on an ad, and evaluates the model's performance.

-**Note**: Ensure that the 'advertising.csv' dataset is correctly loaded, and all necessary imports are available before running the code.
-Additionally, data preprocessing should be handled carefully, especially with categorical variables, to avoid potential issues.